Kiffhost/exalted-scripture-understanding/Charms/Abyssal/Resistance/Chain-and-Armor Mortification.md

 - She reduces the cost of grapple and disarm gambits with the chains by one Initiative, or two Initiative with heavy armor.
 - Dragging an enemy grappled with the chains only costs one round of control.
 - The chains harry enemies that try to disengage from her, letting her oppose their rolls with (Stamina + Resistance) and inflicting her armor’s base mobility penalty on their disengage rolls.
-If the Abyssal uses this Charm to enhance Wraith-Forged Plate (p.
+If the Abyssal uses this Charm to enhance WraithForged Plate (p.
 XX), the chains of darkness that emerge from her armor gain artifact traits (+3 ACC, +12 DMG, +1 DEF, OVW 4).
 A Resistance 5 repurchase extends the chains’ range to medium.